Stannosis: Toxicology and physiology

 Workers with acute exposures, short duration with varying dose concentrations, to tin oxides develop a mild irritation on the eyes, skin, and mucous membranes.
 When the inorganic metal materials are inhaled, the body activates the immune system and sends macrophages to the lungs.
-The macrophages try removing xenobiotic particles; however, stannous and stannic oxide interfere with the cells function.
+The macrophages try removing xenobiotic particles; however, stannous and stannic oxide interferes with the cells function.
 Tin deposition on lung nodules becomes apparent after X-ray imaging, although the stannosis does not appear to damage the lung tissues.
 Since the macrophages are laden with tin oxides but little to no fibrosis, stannosis is classified as a non-fibrotic pneumoniosis.
-Stannosis is an rare disease with only case-by-case appearances throughout history.
+Stannosis is a rare disease with only case-by-case appearances throughout history.
 Therefore, a diagnostic treatment plan has not yet been created by health officials.

 Characteristics of Tin for industrial uses

 Tin oxide metals are used for their variable valence state and positive charge deficit from their oxygen vacancy.
 When heated to temperatures above 2602 °C or 2875 K, tin oxides start to boil and produce fumes.
-For example, tin forms Sn2when heated in oxygenated environments; also called feebly acid.
+For example, tin forms Sn2 when heated in oxygenated environments; also called feebly acid.
 Tin oxide is known for being a good catalyst in solid photochemical reactions (photocatalysis) and electric production from light (photoelectrocatalysis).
 The energy produced form splitting water in photoelectrocatalysis is used for the creation of dehydrated dyes.

 Tin is found in nature as an off-white or gray crystal mineral called cassiterite.
-The corrosion resistant metal is harvested primarily in Malaya, Bolivia, Indonesia, Zaire, thailand, and Nigeria.
-Traditionally, tin was used to create containers; however, since the increase use of plastics and aluminum its no longer common.
+The corrosion resistant metal is harvested primarily in Malaya, Bolivia, Indonesia, Zaire, Thailand, and Nigeria.
+Traditionally, tin was used to create containers; however, since the increased use of plastics and aluminum this is no longer common.
 There are two allotropic forms of tin, depending on the temperature.
 A variety of tin alloys morphologies exist including the following metals: soft solder, fusible, pewter, bronze, Babbit, White, and phosphor bronze metal.
 Tin oxide metals are corrosive resistant which is important in industrial uses.